 - Return to a moving rescue vehicle

-2018 Rig Rescue Team Drone Challenge Results – see what you missed in April 2018!
+2018 Rig Rescue Team Drone Challenge – see what you missed in April 2018!

-What can teams do while waiting for Forest Fury’s release on September 30th?
+What can teams do while waiting for release of a new season?

 - Start practicing skills with whatever drone you have access to – taking off, landing, lifting, carrying, dropping off, flying under, above & through tight spots, hovering to take photos, & communicating with spotters.